Yandex Cloud

 Tip

-If you want the response to be a JSON with any structure, be sure to additionally specify this in words in your prompt.
+If you want to get a JSON with an arbitrary structure, explicitly mention this in your prompt.
 Otherwise, the model may add extra brackets, spaces, indents and generate excessive tokens.

 2. JSON strictly following the specified schema: